orangeVaper/orange-blog/README.md

-# A statically generated blog example using Next.js, Markdown, and TypeScript
+# Next.js blog from blog-starer

-This is the existing [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) plus TypeScript.
+next.js/react/typescriptの勉強のためのブログです。

-This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using Markdown files as the data source.
+This is the using [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) plus TypeScript.

 The blog posts are stored in `/_posts` as Markdown files with front matter support.
 Adding a new Markdown file in there will create a new blog post.